Research and Publication Ethics

 The journal promotes transparency in reporting and encourages adherence to recognized reporting guidelines such as CONSORT, PRISMA, STROBE, and CARE, depending on the study design.

-As part of our commitment to strengthening research integrity, all authors are required to submit a Certificate of Research Ethics Education at the time of manuscript submission.
+As part of our commitment to strengthening research integrity, all authors are highly recommended to complete a research ethics training program recognized by their respective national or institutional guidelines.